syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ![](Columns_images/Columns_img2.png)

-It is also possible to freeze all the preceding columns at run-time by choosing *Freeze Preceding Columns* option in the column menu or by using the [`freezePrecedingColumns`](https://help.syncfusion.com/api/js/ejtreegrid#methods:freezeprecedingcolumns "freezePrecedingColumns") method, the column field name, for which the columns preceding it to be frozen should be passed as the method parameter.
+It is also possible to freeze all the preceding columns at run-time by choosing **Freeze Preceding Columns** option in the column menu or by using the [`freezePrecedingColumns`](https://help.syncfusion.com/api/js/ejtreegrid#methods:freezeprecedingcolumns "freezePrecedingColumns") method, the column field name, for which the columns preceding it to be frozen should be passed as the method parameter.

 ![](Columns_images/Columns_img3.png)

-### Freezing columns using method
+### Freeze columns using method

-Columns can also be frozen or unfrozen with custom actions using the [`freezeColumn`](/api/js/ejtreegrid#methods:freezecolumn "freezeColumn") method.
+Columns can also be frozen or unfrozen on any custom actions using the [`freezeColumn`](/api/js/ejtreegrid#methods:freezecolumn "freezeColumn") method.
 The column's field name which is to be frozen/unfrozen should be passed as the method parameter, along with the freeze state.

 {% highlight CSHTML %}